 The Cash Activity Report: A new report to understand burn

-Burn is a key metric for startups, but it cannot be analyzed in traditional accounting statements.
-For this reason, Puzzle created the Cash Activity Report!
+Burn is a key metric for startups but cannot be analyzed in traditional accounting statements.
+For this reason, Puzzle created the Cash Activity Report.

 Unlike a typical Statement of Cash Flows, which either shows changes in balance sheet accounts (unintuitive) or general categories of cash expenditure (too broad), the Puzzle Cash Activity Report allows exploration of the composition of burn and cash balance.
 You can view burn at different levels of analysis, from high-level summary to vendor-level detail.
 You can also click into any amount to view the individual transactions that make up that total and view the details of the transaction.